Botanical Name: Plantago ovata

 The seeds are a popular remedy for several kinds of chronic dysentery and diarrhoea.
 In case of heaviness in the stomach and the intestines in dysentery, about 50 grams of castor oil should be administered with milk to ease out hard lumps of stools.

 A mixture of 180 grams each of the seeds and sugar candy given three or four times a day is an effective remedy for slimy dysentery.
-For chronic diarrhoea and dysentery, the seeds can be taken either as a decoction or infusion of powder with sugar.

-Ispaghula is useful in treating frequent griping in the belly caused by stomach ulcers.
+It is useful in treating frequent griping in the belly caused by stomach ulcers.
 The seeds with husk are soaked in water or milk for a few hours.
 The liquid is strained and can be taken at night.

 The high mucilaginous content in the herb forms a covering inside the intestinal wall which protects the lining mucosa and helps in the healing of ulcers.
 Irritation and gripe will also decrease.

-Ispaghula seeds are one of the most effective remedies for piles.
+Seeds are one of the most effective remedies for piles.
 While the high mucilage content in this herb cures constipation, the rich tannin content cures inflammation and ulceration in the intestinal tract up to the anus.
 This double action helps cure piles.

 The embryo oil of the seeds, having 50 per cent linoleic acid, prevents arteriosclerosis.
 This oil is more active than safflower oil, and has been found to reduce the serum cholesterol level in rabbits.